EU sees Google competition deal after August

 The U.S. Federal Trade Commission last month ended its own investigation without any significant action, handing Google a major victory.

-EU regulators have said Google may have favoured its own search services over those of rivals, copied travel and restaurant reviews from competing sites without permission, and placed restrictions on advertisers and advertising.
+EU regulators have said Google may have favored its own search services over those of rivals, copied travel and restaurant reviews from competing sites without permission, and placed restrictions on advertisers and advertising.

 (Editing by Dan Lalor and Mark Potter)